 - Active dry yeast would be better for these rolls.
 Longer fermentation and rise times, give the dough more time to develop, as the yeast activates more slowly.

-- Give the dough sufficient time to rise.
-It is a richer dough with ingredients that are known to slow the yeast.
+- Give Time to Rise: It is a richer dough with ingredients known to slow the yeast.
 I let it rise in an oven that is not preheated.
-If necessary, keeping a bowl of hot water on the floor of the oven, but away from the dough, gives it a warm environment for the rise.
+Placing a bowl of hot water on the oven floor, but away from the dough, gives it a warm environment.

-- Converting people who are used to white bread to whole wheat breads takes time.
-Be gradual about it.
+- Be Gradual: Converting people who are used to white bread to whole wheat breads takes time.

-- Use white whole wheat flour and increase it gradually in your recipes.
-Start with 1/3 substitution and scale it up as accepted.
+- White Whole Wheat Flour: Try this flour and start with ⅓ substitution and scale it up as accepted.
 The key is to at least get some fiber into the breads, if not all!

-- If you are new to bread baking, start with bread flour as it is easier.
+- New to Bread Baking: Start with bread flour as it is easier.
 Then gradually increase the amount of whole wheat flour used in your recipes.
-Once you master gluten development with whole wheat flour, you may not even need to use vital gluten in many recipes.
+Once you master gluten development with whole wheat flour, you may not even need to use vital gluten.

 Whole Wheat Flour and Gut health